EFWob/OdroidGoRadio/README.md

 Presets that are not assigned will show as empty line.
 If selected, the radio will skip to the next available station in the preset list.

-#### By Channel list
+#### By Preset list
-By pressing (Up) or (Down) in normal screen, a station list will appear that allows to browse through all defined presets.
+By pressing (Up) or (Down) in normal screen, a Preset List will appear that allows to browse through all defined presets.
 Empty (not defined) presets are not shown in this list (also not the preset number).
 A station can be started by pressing (Right).
 The list will be cancelled if (Left) is pressed or after a timeout without any user input.